How Many Men Are Bald? Global Facts and Stats

 Percentage of Bald Males by Race

-Men of European descent show a 30%–50% lifetime prevalence of noticeable loss.
-African and Middle Eastern men often range from 20%–30%.
-East Asian men are typically 10%–20%, reflecting differences in hair follicles and sensitivity to dihydrotestosterone DHT.
+Men of European descent show a 30% to 50% lifetime prevalence of noticeable thinning, the highest among groups studied.
+African and Middle Eastern men typically range from 20% to 30%.

 Top Countries with the Highest Male Baldness Rates